Marketing has exploded in tools and shrunk in outcomes.

 As it stands, there are no existing theories or frameworks of what a company actually is – why some can withstand scale and scrutiny while others crumble under the weight of their own success.

-The essays that follow exist to examine the intangible forces and the structural underpinnings that determine whether an organization endures.
+The essays that follow examine the intangible forces and the structural underpinnings that determine whether an organization endures through depth psychology, myth, and power dynamics.

-This publication is for those who understand that the most impactful business decisions are made before the data exists, that some truths deserve more than a scroll's worth of attention, and that the future doesn't belong to those who can best measure – but to those who understand that which cannot be measured at all.
+They are written for those who understand that the most impactful business decisions are made before the data exists, that some truths deserve more than a scroll's worth of attention, and that the world doesn't belong to those who can measure the best – but to those who understand that which cannot be measured at all.

 Welcome to Deviation Standard.